monetamio/docs/en/framework/core/blockstrap-functions/README.md

 #### `$bs.js`(id, src, callback) <a name="bs_js" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is used to add a JavaScript file to the header of the DOM.

 <small><a href="#docs_home">- back to top</a></small>

 --------------------------------------------------------------------------------

 #### `$bs.json`(string) <a name="bs_json" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function is check whether or not a string is a JSON array.

 <small><a href="#docs_home">- back to top</a></small>